 The residence criteria are used to determine where people should be counted during each decennial census.
 Specific residence situations are included with the criteria to illustrate how the criteria are applied.

-Over the coming months, the City of Nampa will be coordinating a community outreach team to ensure every Nampa resident is counted.
+The City of Nampa is activating a community outreach team to ensure every Nampa resident is counted.

 WE NEED YOU!
 If you’re interested in being an ambassador in your neighborhood, please email firstname.lastname@example.org or call (208) 565-5256.

 IDAHO LEADERS PROCLAIM APRIL 1 AS CENSUS AWARENESS DAY

 Mayors across Idaho, as well as the commissioners of Ada and Canyon counties, issued a joint proclamation naming today, April 1, as Census Awareness Day.
 The joint proclamation comes as Idaho and the rest of the nation prepare for Census 2020.

 Although the Census does not occur until next year in April, this joint proclamation highlights the combined efforts of various leaders and agencies in ensuring a complete count for The Gem State.
 In creating awareness and reminding the public about the once a decade survey, Idaho leaders hope to encourage all Idahoans to participate and be counted.
 A copy of the proclamation is attached.

 “An up-to-date and accurate Census count helps all of Idaho,” said Mayor Dave Bieter, City of Boise.
 “It ensures that we receive our share of annual federal funds, which in turn allows us to respond to growing needs across the state and in each city through improved infrastructure, social, and other public services.
 With the growth we’ve seen throughout the Treasure Valley and beyond, it’s crucial that we make sure every Idahoan is counted.”